 Step 5: Remember to love the child even when it’s impossible to love their behavior.

-This is tough… but that’s why it’s so powerful.
+This is tough, but it is very powerful.
 Hope is provided when kids know that nothing can separate them from our love.

-Find more solutions in the webinar Success with Strong-Willed, Stubborn or Downright Defiant Kids.
+Find more solutions for dealing with defiance in our webinar Success with Strong-Willed, Stubborn or Downright Defiant Kids.